pagesection/TailwindCSS-Snippets/README.md

 A collection of HTML snippets (and templates) styled with Tailwind CSS.

 ## About
-Aiming at making this a repository for (some of) the HTML snippets provided on the website https://www.pagesection.com/templates
+Aiming at making this a repository for (some of) the editable HTML snippets provided on the website https://www.pagesection.com/templates

 <p align="center">
   <a href="https://pagesection.com/editor" target="_blank">